 Institute of English Language Studies Limited's ("IELS") principal activity is the provision of English language courses to foreign students and other related activities; whilst The Players Group Limited's ("TPG") principal activity is the holding of an investment in Maltco Lotteries Limited.
 Mizzi Associated Enterprises Limited's ("MAE") principal activity is the ownership and development of property for trading and rental purposes.
-The principal activity of Mellieha Bay Hotel Limited and Kemmuna Limited is the ownership and operation of the Mellieha Bay Hotel and the Comino Hotel respectively.
+The principal activity of Mellieha Bay Hotel Limited ("MBH") is the ownership and operation of the Mellieha Bay Hotel.
 All the associates' principal place of business is based in Malta.